easegress-io/easegress/doc/reference/stream.md

   refer [Proxy](./filters.md#proxy) for more information.

-As we have mentioned above, the payload of a stream-based request/response cannot be read once, so some features are not possible for these requests/responses, including:
+As we have mentioned above, the payload of a stream-based request/response can only be read once, so some features are not possible for these requests/responses, including:

 * In the `template` of `RequestBuilder` or `ResponseBuilder`, you cannot